camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-inputoutputmapping.html.md

 ---

-To improve the reusability of source code and business logic camunda BPM supports input/output mappings of process variables.
+To improve the reusability of source code and business logic, camunda BPM supports input/output mapping of process variables.
 This can be used for tasks, events and subprocesses.

-In order to use the variable mapping you have to add the camunda extension element [inputOutput][] to the element.
+In order to use the variable mapping, you have to add the camunda extension element [inputOutput][] to the element.
 It can contain multiple [inputParameter][] and [outputParameter][] elements which specify which variables should be mapped.
-The `name` attribute of an [inputParameter][] denotes the variable name inside the activity.
-Whereas the `name` attribute of an [outputParameter][] denotes the variable name outside of the activity.
+The `name` attribute of an [inputParameter][] denotes the variable name inside the activity, whereas the `name` attribute of an [outputParameter][] denotes the variable name outside of the activity.

 The content of an input/outputParameter specifies the value which is mapped to the corresponding